quantumformalism/software-verification/README.md

 ## Contact & Help

 Join our chat at https://quantumformalism.zulipchat.com/.
+We highly encourage you to join the chat so you can get the most out of the course!

+## YouTube Playlist

+The course's video content including mini lectures can be found on this YouTube playlist: https://www.youtube.com/watch?v=9kjld2Swg5w&list=PL6N_Y7ao_aHsHaECz813UGIvAGmrfrOYX&pp=iAQB.

 ## Overview of the course